adamkramer/check_first/README.md

 I acknowledge that searching by hash alone isn't the best way to find threats!! but this isn't designed to replace AV.

+[NEW IN VERSION 1.1: You can upload you file to VT for a full live scan by all 57 of their engines before deciding]

 Infact, for commonly distrubted malware - it is likely to be in the signatures of one of the engines pretty quickly (they're good at what they do!)

 Potential way to use: